SharePoint/sp-dev-docs/docs/spfx/use-aad-tutorial.md

 And you're now ready to go.

+> [!WARNING]
+> If you are getting an unexpected exception when trying to approve the permission (`[HTTP]:400 -  [CorrelationId]`), please update the `resource` attribute in your **package-solution.json** to use value '*Microsoft.Azure.AgregatorService*' rather then '*Microsoft Graph*' which was instructed earlier in this tutorial.
+Reject existing request and update solution package in app catalog with the update value.

 ## <a name="SolutionTesting"></a>Test the solution
 Run your solution by using the following gulp command.